amangup/coding-bootcamp/lecture5/data_analysis.md

 Let's look at the student records now.

 ## Answering the second question: Number of students
 The student records are organized a bit differently.
-Each row in this file doesn't contain information about just one student, but a bunch of students all of whom satisfy the same criteria (belong to the same district, go to the same school, are of the same gender, and so on)
+Each row in this file doesn't just contain information about any  one student, but a group of students all of whom satisfy the same criteria (belong to the same district, go to the same school, are of the same gender, and so on)

 To find the total number of students:
 - In every row, the column **ENR_TOTAL** contains the count of total enrolled students for that category of students.
 We just need to sum this column over all rows to get our answer.